 Life Membership covers an individual financial member of the organisation, their spouse/partner and any dependants up to the age of 18 living at the same address as the financial member.
 Lifetime Membership is non-refundable but may be transferred to the partner of the Lifetime Member in the event of the death of the Lifetime Member.

 Vessel Membership covers a vessel that is detailed against the membership and any person on that vessel at the time of the incident.
-Corporate vessels such as fishing charters are only able to hold a vessel membership.
+Commercial vessels such as fishing charters, ferries or fishing boats are only able to hold a vessel membership.
 Coastguard reserves the right to charge a callout fee to corporate vessels if they are found to hold an Individual Membership only and are operating as a corporate vessel at the time assistance is requested.
 Vessel Membership is non-refundable, relates to the vessel not the person, and is only transferable to another vessel owned by the member.

 Original Membership* means the Member was originally associated with a Coastguard entity that is now part of the Coastguard Membership Programme.
 A “Unit Original Member” maintains their entitlements to the Unit in addition to those benefits under the Coastguard Membership Programme.
 The membership fee is set by the Unit at their Annual General Meeting.
 A Unit Original Membership is only valid through recurring payment of the membership type.
 Once the membership expires, should they wish to rejoin, they may only do so as an active member of the Coastguard Membership Programme.
 Original Membership is non-refundable, non-transferable and personal to the member. *Product type only available to those members on existing membership programmes.